cvuorinen/cvuorinen.github.io/_posts/2016-05-05-using-rxjs-observables-with-angularjs-1.md

 5. Search GitHub using [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and convert the response to an Observable
 6. Since we mapped the keyword to the search function that returned an Observable, we now have an Observable of Observables.
 So we use `switch` to flatten it back to a single Observable that will emit the search results.
 This will also discard the previous inner Observable if it was still running, making sure we get the results in correct order even if the network requests don't complete in the same order that they were sent.
 7. We then use `digest` method (added by _rx.angular.js_) to assign the emitted values to a property on the scope.
 This is needed since we need to trigger a digest cycle because we used Fetch instead of $http service.
 8. Finally we have an empty subscription.
-It's empty since we already assigned the emitted value to the scope, but it's needed since Observables are lazy so nothing will happen if there are no subscriptions.
+It's empty since we already assigned the emitted value to the scope, but it's needed because Observables are lazy so nothing will happen if there are no subscriptions.

 Here is a link to a working JS Bin: [jsbin.com/fekimuz](http://jsbin.com/fekimuz/edit?js,output)